Pulaski in Giles County, Tennessee — The American South (East South Central)

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is October 27, 1863.

 Location.
 35° 11.952′ N, 87° 1.882′ W. Marker is in Pulaski, Tennessee, in Giles County.
-Marker is on Madison Street, on the right when traveling west.
+It is on Madison Street, on the right when traveling west.
 Located in front of Pulaski Court House.
 Touch for map.
 Marker is in this post office area: Pulaski TN 38478, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Donald Grady Davidson (1893~1966) John Crowe Ransom (1888~1974) (within shouting distance of this marker); This Well (within shouting distance of this marker); Pulaski Courthouse Square Historic District (about 300 feet away, measured in a direct line); First Presbyterian Church of Pulaski (about 500 feet away); Church of the Messiah (about 600 feet away); Governor John C. Brown House (approx. 0.2 miles away); History of Colonial Hall (approx. 0.2 miles away); Grissom Colonial Hall (approx. 0.2 miles away).
+At least 8 other markers are within walking distance of this marker: Donald Grady Davidson (1893~1966) John Crowe Ransom (1888~1974) (within shouting distance of this marker); This Well (within shouting distance of this marker); Pulaski Courthouse Square Historic District (about 300 feet away, measured in a direct line); First Presbyterian Church of Pulaski (about 500 feet away); Church of the Messiah (about 600 feet away); Governor John C. Brown House (approx. 0.2 miles away); History of Colonial Hall (approx. 0.2 miles away); Grissom Colonial Hall (approx. 0.2 miles away).
 Touch for a list and map of all markers in Pulaski.